kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 * `nginx.ingress.kubernetes.io/proxy-ssl-secret: secretName`:
   Specifies a Secret with the certificate `tls.crt`, key `tls.key` in PEM format used for authentication to a proxied HTTPS server.
 It should also contain trusted CA certificates `ca.crt` in PEM format used to verify the certificate of the proxied HTTPS server.
   This annotation expects the Secret name in the form "namespace/secretName".
+* `nginx.ingress.kubernetes.io/proxy-ssl-vault: vaultPath`:
+  Defines the path in vault for the proxy-ssl-secret certificate.
+The path must be in the form /<path>/<to>/<secret>/<CN>
+  The secret stored in Stratio Vault contains the certificate `tls.crt`, key `tls.key` in PEM format used for authentication to a proxied HTTPS server.
+It should also contain trusted CA certificates `ca.crt` in PEM format used to verify the certificate of the proxied HTTPS server.
+  When this annotations is provided the `proxy-ssl-secret` one is ignored
 * `nginx.ingress.kubernetes.io/proxy-ssl-verify`:
   Enables or disables verification of the proxied HTTPS server certificate. (default: off)
 * `nginx.ingress.kubernetes.io/proxy-ssl-verify-depth`: